DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 Nominated SIT will be the email used for all further comms.

-* 💻 Once nominated, the SIT becomes DfE's most direct point of contact with the school and is responsible for reporting ECTP training details.
+* 💻 Once nominated, the SIT becomes DfE's most direct point of contact with the school and is responsible for reporting early career teacher training details.

 ## Log in with an email address once nominated as SIT

-Context: Once nominated, the SIT becomes the school's user for the Manage ECTs service and must log in to use the service and report ECTP training details for their school.
+Context: Once nominated, the SIT becomes the school's user for the Manage ECTs service and must log in to use the service and report early career teacher training details for their school.

 If user enters a registered email address on the sign in page, they are sent a magic sign in link via email which they can use to